spicelang/spice/docs/docs/install/source.md

 ---

 ### Setup
-Before being able to compile the source code, you first have to download it from GitHub and install Golang (if you don't have it already).
+Before being able to compile the source code, you first have to download it from GitHub.
-Furthermore you need a common C++ compiler and CMake to build the compiler executable.
+Furthermore you need a common C++ compiler (preferably GCC) and CMake to build the compiler executable.

 #### Clone from GitHub
 ```sh